Academic Programs Catalog

 Changing a Major

 JUNIORS AND SENIORS.
-A student wishing to change a major in one degree college to a major in another degree college (or within the same college) must initiate the change in the office of the associate dean of the college to which the student wishes to transfer.
+A student wishing to change a major in one degree college to a major in another degree college (or within the same college) must initiate the change with the office of the associate dean of the college to which the student wishes to transfer.

 The student must meet the requirements for graduation given in the catalog current at the time the change is effective.
 20 credits must be completed while enrolled in the major in the college which the degree is to be earned.